A social media report collects data and statistics from various social networks to identify which activities are working and which ones aren’t.

 1. Determine your target audience (recipient)

-Knowing who the recipient of your report is will help you choose the most relevant KPIs to include.
+Knowing who the recipient of your report is will help you choose the most relevant social media metrics to include.
 For example, if you work for an agency, your clients will almost certainly want to know how much revenue you drove from social media.

 On the other hand, if you're an in-house social media manager, you can go deeper depending on whom you are supposed to report.